Contravention of parenting orders – does it really matter?

 9. order a sentence of imprisonment.

 If you would like to know how this applies to your situation, please call us now on (08) 6381 0208 or fill out this form to schedule your first 30-min free telephone appointment.
-Loukas Law are the leading family lawyers Perth clients can trust to help them build a future they can live with.
+Loukas Law are the leading family lawyers that our clients can trust to help them build a future they can live with.

 Posted in: Family Law Separation & Divorce The Children